 RVP off the mark; Chelsea win

-A review of Saturday's action in the Barclays Premier League, including victories for Manchester United and Chelsea.
+A review of Saturday's action in the Barclays Premier League so far, including Manchester United's victory over Fulham.

 - Related Content

 Robin van Persie and Shinji Kagawa opened their Manchester United accounts as Sir Alex Ferguson's men got their Barclays Premier League campaign up and running with a 3-2 victory over Fulham at Old Trafford.

 Ferguson responded to his side's loss to Everton last week by dropping Wayne Rooney to the bench at the expense of new signing Van Persie, but that decision appeared to backfire when Fulham took a third-minute lead through Damien Duff.